isc-projects/bind9/doc/arm/reference.rst

-The ``provide-ixfr`` clause determines whether the local server, acting as master, will respond with an incremental zone transfer when the given remote server, a slave, requests it.
+The ``provide-ixfr`` clause determines whether the local server, acting as master, will respond with an incremental zone transfer when the given remote server, a secondary, requests it.
 If set to ``yes``, incremental transfer will be provided whenever possible.
 If set to ``no``, all transfers to the remote server will be non-incremental.
 If not set, the value of the ``provide-ixfr`` option in the view or global options block is used as a default.

-The ``request-ixfr`` clause determines whether the local server, acting as a slave, will request incremental zone transfers from the given remote server, a master.
+The ``request-ixfr`` clause determines whether the local server, acting as a secondary, will request incremental zone transfers from the given remote server, a primary.
 If not set, the value of the ``request-ixfr`` option in the view or global options block is used as a default.
 It may also be set in the zone block and, if set there, it will override the global or view setting for that zone.